sebdeckers/base-drafts/draft-ietf-quic-http.md

 {{connection-establishment}}), which defaults to 1 (true).

-As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame containing the StreamID of the stream to be pushed, as well as request header fields attributed to the request.
+As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame containing the Stream ID of the stream to be pushed, as well as request header fields attributed to the request.
 The PUSH_PROMISE frame is sent on the control stream of the associated (client-initiated) request, while the Promised Stream ID field specifies the Stream ID of the control stream for